 The federal central processing system (CPS) sends the processed information as an output document to institutions selected by the student.
 This output document is called an Institutional Student Information Record (ISIR).
 The recipient institution(s) must review the ISIR to determine if it is a "valid ISIR".
 "Valid ISIR" is defined as an ISIR that is free of errors, has no unresolved conflicting information or codes, and/or has been secondarily reviewed by the institution if the ISIR was flagged for verification by either the CPS or the institution itself.
 Institutions use a valid ISIR and other information to award aid from both Federal Title IV and Minnesota programs.
 However, some federal requirements do not apply in all cases.
-For example, if a student has failed to register for the Selective Service, that would be a barrier for Title IV purposes but not for MSG awarding purposes.
+For example, if a student has failed to register for the Selective Service, that could be a barrier for Title IV purposes but not for MSG awarding purposes (with an exception for Dream Act students).